open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

    curl localhost:8080/rolldice
    ```

-6. Stop the server process.
+6. After about 30 sec, stop the server process.

-At step 6, you should have seen trace and log output from the server and client
+At this point, you should see trace and log output from the server and client
 that looks something like this (output is line-wrapped for readability):

 ```log